0ff1ane/phx_inertia_svelte_ts_tw/README.md

 * I don't know ᶜ𝓈ˢ so I use Tailwind.
 Phoenix out of the box uses TailwindCSS 3.
 This setup uses TailwindCSS 4.
 * Having a Monorepo for backend and frontend makes testing and typegen easier.
 * Vite is easier to setup compared to ESBuild.
+* I had issues setting up Vite 7 with TailwindCSS 4 at the time of writing this.
+So figured this could help someone out.
+[Link to TailwindCSS github issue](https://github.com/tailwindlabs/tailwindcss/issues/18393)

 ## If you just want to get started without checking out the setup tutorial: